 John and Elinor’s Childhood Friendship

-Elinor Lyon was the prim daughter of the headmaster at Rugby School in England where John attended.
+Elinor Lyon was the prim daughter of the headmaster at Rugby School in England where John attended from 1935-39.
 Because John’s own father was a missionary in China, the Lyon family took him on frequent holidays, during which time John and Elinor were free to frolic the hills and lakeshores of England.
 Given their literary interests we can guess the conversations touched on literature and poetry.

 John Magee’s Brave New World

 Who knows what might have blossomed between John and Elinor in time had war not interrupted them?
 John sailed the Queen Mary to America in August of 1939, mere weeks before England entered war with Germany.
 Elinor had already been ensconced in a Swiss school for months by then.
 John, being an American citizen through his father, was barred by the State Department from returning to England, and when travel reopened to US citizens, his passport was inexplicably canceled.
 He begrudgingly completed his secondary education at a prep school in Connecticut and won a scholarship to Yale to begin in the fall of 1940.

 Once he was marooned in America, though, he began to miss the “rushing intellectual streams” of England despite his previous criticism that the school demanded scholastic conformity.
 Desperate to return, he launched a letter campaign upon his parents that included the rationale of Plato, among many other works.